Jozott00/TelloSelfControl/README.md

 Tello Self Control is a simple python application for controlling a DJI Tello that uses OpenCV to detect faces and have them tracked by the drone.
 The program was tested with a DJI Tello and should also be compatible with a DJI Tello EDU.

-Test with Python 3.7, but should work with all Python3 versions.
+Tested with Python 3.7, but should work with all Python3 versions.

 ## Install
 You will need the contribution version of OpenCV.